jeffriley/COMPAS-docs-test/docs/_build/html/_sources/program-options-list-defaults.rst.txt

 Program option list and default values
 ======================================

-Any program options that are not specified take default values:
+Any program options that are not specified take default values.

 - On the command line, program options that are not explicitly specified default to the COMPAS default value for the option (as specified in the COMPAS code - may be sampled from a distribution).